galdor/chroma/README.md

 # Colors
 ## Introduction
-This repository contains `colors`, a small Emacs LIsp package providing various functions to manipulate colors.
+This repository contains `colors`, a small Emacs Lisp package providing various functions to manipulate colors.

 While Emacs contains a builtin `color` package, it has several shortcomings: